-The Tiffany Aching novels have a pre-teen (to start with) witch facing various inhuman creatures, including the Queen of The Fair Folk (one of Pterry's nastier villains) and a being of pure hatred towards witches.
-The last book begins with an abusive father beating his pregnant daughter into a miscarriage, and nearly being lynched by his disgusted neighbours.
+The Tiffany Aching novels have a preteen (to start with) witch facing various inhuman creatures, including the Queen of The Fair Folk (one of Pterry's nastier villains) and a being of pure hatred towards witches.
+The next-to-last book begins with an abusive father beating his pregnant daughter into a miscarriage, and nearly being lynched by his disgusted neighbors.
 All the books also feature references to sex, which become steadily less coded as they go on.
 Interestingly, Wintersmith and I Shall Wear Midnight don't use the "smaller hardback" format of Maurice and the first two Tiffany books, although they're still listed as "for younger readers".
 Terry's view is that allDiscworld novels are aimed at anyone who understands the jokes.

 Special mention to the constant Adult Fear of having lost your entire family but one, and having that one constantly in danger.

 The Gone series by Michael Grant was made with teenagers in mind, but the books contain such extreme violence that a warning is actually required.
 Features such characters as a sadist with a whip hand, evil talking coyotes who want to end all human life, a girl who can make people see all sorts of unholy terrors, and so on.
 The fourth book contains people coughing up their organs, and bugs eating people from the inside out.
 The less said about the last book, the better.
 It's easy to see why there aren't movies of these books...